lgautier/fastq-and-furious/README.md

 # fastq-and-furious

+(... because it turned out that the performance bottleneck for an algorithm-focused implementation of bottom-sketches (MinHash sketches) was the parsing of FASTQ files).

 Efficient handling of FASTQ files(*) from Python ( *: no multi-line FASTQ though...)

 The documentation is currently a little sparse.
 The docstring